plone/plone.rest/README.rst

 .. note:: You have to install httpie (pip install httpie) to make this example work.

-Here is a list of examples for all HTTP verbs.
+Here is a list of examples for all supported HTTP verbs:

 GET::